 Preheat the oven to 350 degrees.
 Place the chicken on a sheet pan, skin side up, rub with oil, sprinkle with salt and pepper, and roast for 30 to 40 minutes, until cooked through.
 Cool slightly, discard the skin and bones, and shred the meat in large pieces.

-Heat the oil in a large, heavy-bottomed pot over medium-low heat.
-Add the carrots and sauté for 5 minutes, until tender.
-Add the ginger and garlic and sauté for only one minute.
-Add 7 cups of the chicken stock, raise the heat to bring the soup to a boil, then lower the heat and simmer for 10 minutes.
+Meanwhile, heat the oil in a medium (10-inch) heavy-bottomed pot or Dutch oven, such as Le Creuset, over medium-low heat.
+Add the onion and sauté for 6 to 8 minutes, until tender.
+Add the carrots and sauté for 5 minutes.
+Add the ginger and garlic and sauté for one minute.
+Add the chicken stock, bring to a boil, lower the heat, and simmer for 10 minutes.

-Open up the ramen noodles a little and add them to the stock.
-Cut the stalks and leaves of the bok choy in ¾-inch diagonal slices and add just the stems to the soup, simmering for 2 to 3 minutes, until the noodles and bok choy are tender.
-Add the leaves of the bok choy and the last cup of chicken stock, if you need more stock.
-Serve hot in large shallow bowls.
+Add the shredded chicken to the stock and bring to a simmer.
+Add the soy sauce and taste for seasonings.
+Add the noodles.
+Cut the bok choy in ½-inch-thick diagonal slices and add just the stems to the soup, simmering for 2 to 3 minutes, until the noodles and bok choy are tender.
+Off the heat, stir in the bok choy leaves and scallions and serve hot.

 To prep ahead or to freeze, make the soup up to adding the noodles, bok choy, and scallions.
 Reheat the soup, add the last 3 ingredients, and serve hot.

 Copyright 2022, Go-To Dinners, All Rights Reserved.